renasboy/ETHLottery/README.md

 ## How it works

-Each round starts with an empty Ethereum smart contract, where participants can make bets by sending a minimal fee and trying to guess which is the exact last byte of a certain Ethereum Block Hash generated only and really *only* after the lottery is closed.
+Each round starts with an empty Ethereum smart contract, unless previous round has accumulated, during the round participants can make bets by sending the minimal fee and trying to guess which is the exact last byte of a certain Ethereum Block Hash generated only and **really only** after the lottery is closed.

+The block hash is stored in hexadecimal therefore the last byte are the exact last two characters of the hash.
+(Eg.: 0x00, 0xca, 0xf1, 0x3d)

 The Ethereum Block Hash used as lottery result belongs to the 10th block after the block containing the only transaction made from the ETHLottery smart contract to the lottery owner's Ethereum wallet with the payment of the owner fee, this happens only once and only when the lottery is closed.

-The lottery closes after the prize reaches the jackpot.
+The lottery closes after the contract balance which holds the prize reaches the value of the jackpot.

 The lottery fee, the owner fee and the jackpot are values set when the contract is created and are 100% public and immutable in the blockchain.

+In case there are not winning bets with good guess of the last byte, the lottery prize accumulates to next lottery round.

 ## How to play with geth on CLI